Nabeel-javed/audits/Legacy_audit.md

 A security review of the [Legacy](https://app.legacy.diamonds/) smart contract protocol was done by [0xepley](https://twitter.com/0xepley). \
 This audit report includes all the vulnerabilities, issues and code improvements found during the security review.

+# About Legacy

+Legacy is a decentralized smart contract protocol on Ethereum designed to be a digital store of value with Bitcoin-like tokenomics, offering a finite supply, self-minting rewards mechanism, and the potential to outperform Bitcoin, all while providing an inflation-resistant asset that empowers users to preserve and grow their wealth in a secure, decentralized, and energy-efficient manner.

 ## Disclaimer

 "Audits are a time, resource and expertise bound effort where trained experts evaluate smart